 Whether you have been charged with aggravated assault or with having a weapon after being released from prison following a felony conviction, your legal situation is critical and precarious.
 At the felony level, you may encounter judges who adhere to minimum sentencing guidelines and cannot or do not exercise leniency.
 You could face a prison sentence and further future troubles in your career, financial affairs and other areas of life.

-Contact our experienced criminal defense attorney who has practiced in criminal law in the Shreveport area for more than 10 years.
+Contact our experienced Shreveport criminal defense attorney at Greenwald Law Firm who has practiced in criminal law in the North Louisiana area for more than 10 years.
 After an arrest on felony firearm possession charges, you need advocacy from a lawyer with years of experience in handling these types of cases which have such a huge impact on the rest of your life.